 Help us keep all recreational areas clean and tidy by using the rubbish bins provided.
 If rubbish bins are full or unavailable, please take your rubbish with you.
 Please also take any seafood rubbish with you to reduce odour.

 There are recreational BBQs available for use.
 Please use common sense when around open flame.
 Contact 000 to report uncontrolled fire.

 If you observe vandalism, antisocial behaviour or any illegal activities, please contact the Police immediately on 000 to ensure we keep the dam safe and enjoyable for all.

-The recreational use of registered and unregistered motorcycles and four wheelers within the camping area and the surrounding private property is strictly prohibited.
-The speed limit in the camping area is 20km/h.
+The recreational use of motorcycles and four wheelers within the area and the surrounding private property is strictly prohibited.
+Please practise caution when driving all other vehicles in the area.
+The speed limit in the camping area is 20km/h unless otherwise signed.

 There is the potential of submerged trees and other objects.
 Floating objects may be present after an inflow or flood event.
 Fast flowing water may be released suddenly from the spillway.